Tag Archives: Point Of View

 Scientists in China have discovered that roots of a plant used a century ago during the great Spanish influenza pandemic contains substances with powerful effects in laboratory experiments in killing the H1N1 swine flu virus that now threatens the world.
 The plant has a pleasant onion-like taste when cooked, but when raw it has sap so foul-smelling that some call it the “Dung of the Devil” plant.

-Kindly, Ed also supplied some more info about this plant in a Wikipedia article about ‘Dung of the Devil’ and he even passed on a source to buy Asafetida.
+Kindly, Ed also supplied some more info about this plant in a Wikipedia article about ‘Dung of the Devil’ and he even passed on a source to buy Asafetida (Edit 2026: appears, no ordering possible anymore, but now you get it on Amazon and even Walmart).

-Now you have a solution for the time when the friendly government agent comes and wants to give you the mandatory swine flue vaccination – if you have a sample of asafetida in your pocket and let him smell, he will run and look for more gullible victims to thrust his benevolence upon.
+Now you have a solution for the time when the friendly government agent comes and wants to give you the mandatory swine flu vaccination – if you have a sample of asafetida in your pocket and let him smell it, he will run and look for more gullible victims to thrust his benevolence upon.